• Santé et bien-être

 Dehydration can occur when the body's water supply is insufficient.

-Dehydration is not “an illness” strictly speaking, it is a physiological state with more or less significant consequences.
-This physiological state then results from a significant decrease in fluid within the body.
-Dehydration can be due to malnutrition, severe diarrhea or because of the heat , especially in summer.
-This fluid, in a quantity lower than normal, in the case of a state of dehydration, is essentially composed of water and mineral salts.
+Dehydration is not a "disease" in the strict sense; it is a physiological state with consequences that can vary in severity.
+This physiological state results from a significant decrease in fluid within the body.
+Dehydration can be caused by malnutrition, severe diarrhea, or heat, particularly in summer.
+This fluid, present in a quantity lower than normal in a state of dehydration, consists essentially of water and mineral salts.

-Dehydration can affect anyone, but special care should be taken with young children and the elderly .
+Dehydration can affect everyone, but particular attention should be paid to young children and the elderly .

 Diarrhea , the main consequence of dehydration, is caused by: